TandinZangmo456/TandinZangmo456.github.io/_posts/2024-04-01-DBS101_FlippedClass7.md

 In today's class, i learned about the storage and buffer management which are diviided in to three parts that is simulate disk blocks, RAID configurations, and buffer pools.

-Disk Block Management is considered really important because it manages the space on a disk efficiently to store and get back data as fast as possible.
-Which clearly includes putting data in order, getting rid of blocks we don't need anymore and tidying up the disk to keep things neat and tidy.
+Disk Block Management is really important because it manages the space on a disk efficiently to store and get back data as fast as possible.
+It clearly includes putting data in order, getting rid of blocks we don't need anymore and tidying up the disk to keep things neat and tidy.

 1. We create a DiskBlock instance with 10 blocks of size 512 bytes.
 2. We allocate contiguous blocks for data1 and read/write data to those blocks.